joegoggins/joegoggins.github.io/source/_posts/2013-10-02-hello-octopress.markdown

 ---

-This here blog will soon be the location of http://thenerdings.blogspot.com, once I migrate everything over.......
+This here blog will soon be the location of http://thenerdings.blogspot.com, once I migrate everything over.....

 Octopress and Jekyll seem awesome!
 I'm jazzed to be able to write in my tricked-out text editor, use git + github.io/github-pages to deploy, and to develop blog posts the way I develop code.